JacobGrisham/Finance-Full-Stack-Web-App-using-Flask-and-SQL/README.md

 -   Parsing data from SQL queries
 -   Calculations using data from API and database
 -   Continous integration and continuous deployment with Travis CI
--   Deploying application to AWS with [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) instance
+-   Deploying application to AWS with [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) instance and SQL database to a separate [RDS](https://aws.amazon.com/rds/) instance

 ## ✅ Project Status
 -	  Add tests